-Barrett's Mill Farm is a diversified vegetable farm located on the McGrath Farmstead in Concord, Massachusetts.
+Barrett's Mill Farm is a diversified organic vegetable, fruit and flower farm located on the McGrath Farmstead in Concord, Massachusetts.
 The McGrath farmstead is owned by the Town of Concord and leased by Barrett's Mill Farm.
-We grow vegetables and fruit on 8 acres of land using organic methods.
-We will begin the organic certification process in 2017.
-Our vegetables are sold through our Community Supported Agriculture (CSA) and Farm Store.
+We grow vegetables, flowers and fruit on 15 acres of land.
+Our produce is sold through our Community Supported Agriculture (CSA) and Farm Store.
 We also offer Barrett's Bucks, a farm store debit program.

 Asparagus, arugula, beets, bok choy, broccoli, cabbage, C carrots, cauliflower, celery, celeriac, cucumbers, eggplant,kale, kohlrabi, leeks, lettuce, onions, parsnips, salad turnips, storage turnips, sweet peppers, potatoes, radishes, shallots, spinach, summer squash, winter squash, swiss chard, tomatoes, watermelon and zucchini.

 Melissa Maxwell and Lise Holdorf